A seal showing the scales of justice and the text “Expert Witness.”

 Does Joey Friedman, CPA/ABV work on cases outside Florida?

 Yes.
-While the firm is based in Florida, Joey Friedman, CPA, PA accepts engagements in matters pending in other states and federal courts nationwide.
-Expert testimony can often be provided remotely for depositions, and trial appearances are arranged based on scheduling and jurisdiction.
-Contact the firm to discuss your specific matter.
+While the firm is based in Florida, Joey Friedman, CPA, PA accepts engagements in matters pending in other states where the financial and accounting analysis requires a credentialed expert.
+Contact us to discuss your matter.

 What types of cases does a forensic accounting expert witness handle?

-A forensic accounting expert witness handles cases involving alleged fraud, embezzlement, financial statement manipulation, breach of fiduciary duty, insurance fraud, financial elder abuse, and complex commercial damage calculations.
-See our economic damages and business valuation expert witness pages for specific service details.
+A forensic accounting expert witness handles cases involving alleged fraud, embezzlement, financial statement manipulation, breach of fiduciary duty, Economic Damages, and Business Valuation disputes.

-Joey Friedman, CPA/ABV offers expert witness services in business valuation, forensic accounting, and economic damages — serving attorneys in Florida and across the United States.
+Joey Friedman, CPA/ABV offers expert witness services in business valuation, forensic accounting, and economic damages for litigation counsel in Florida and nationwide.

 Contact the Firm →